gabriel-rmrz/hgcal_nn/bitacora.md

 ### TODO:

  #### General
+ - Change the inputs_preparation script to include all the particles generated.
+ - Change the inputs_preparation script to include all the trackstersMerged, for the training with this we can use weighted_cross_entropy.
- - Check convention for phi
+ - [x] Check convention for phi
- - [ ] Settup RECAS machine to run training.
+ - [x] Settup RECAS machine to run training.
-   - [ ]Run simple example as test.
+   - [x]Run simple example as test.

- #### Tree parameters
- - [ ] Convert the point of the point clouds of the trees to voxel before using CLUE

  #### Binary classifier
  - [ ] Preparation of the features for the Binary classifier.
-   - [ ] Define aggregation using the voxels information by layers or as a whole with the eta and phi information.
+   - [x] Define aggregation using the voxels information by layers or as a whole with the eta and phi information.
+   - [ ] Add more parameter to the scalar feature part of the CNN
+   - [ ] Should we weight the the clusters by the number of hits?
+Maybe add it as another dimension?
+   - [ ] TODO: Correct: Im using tracksters postions instead of trackstersMerged.
    - Unordered array.
      - PointNet?

- - [ ] Binary classifier.
-   - [x] Voxels.
+ #### Tree parameters
-     - [ ] Recomendation by Felice: Use the full range for the eta to avoid a dependency of the algorith on this variable.
+ - [ ] Convert the point of the point clouds of the trees to voxel before using CLUE
-       The potential problem with eta covering the whole range is that regions are going to be very big and this will cause either to have too many voxel or to big ones

  #### Open questions:
  - What particles are we able to see and how do they differ among themselves. (physic of the detector)
  - How is the energy, position and time of the CaloParticle treated?